CleanCut/rusty_engine/README.md

 # Rusty Engine

 Rusty Engine is a simple, 2D game engine for those who are learning Rust.
 Create simple prototypes using straightforward Rust code, without any advanced game engine concepts.
+Rusty engine is a simplification wrapper over [Bevy], which is what I encourage folks to use directly for their more serious game engine needs.

 [Questions], [bug reports], and contributions are most welcome!

-If you would like to support this project consider [sponsoring me] on GitHub. 💖

 ## Features